caasmo/restinpieces-litestream/README.md

 This package allows you to use Litestream's continuous backup capabilities "in-process" with your [restinpieces](https://github.com/caasmo/restinpieces) application.
 It removes the need to manage a separate Litestream binary, systemd service, and standalone configuration files.

-Instead, it provides a `restinpieces` daemon that is compiled into your application and integrates directly with the framework's lifecycle and secure configuration store.
+Instead, it provides a `restinpieces` daemon that is compiled into your application binary and integrates directly with the framework's lifecycle and secure configuration store.

 ## Configuration